250 – Sheriff’s Office Employee Identification

 1. An employee will immediately report the loss or theft of any county property issued or assigned to him or her.
 Loss of official identification or badge will be reported immediately to the Sheriff or his or her designee through the chain of command to include an affidavit of loss signed by the employee and a written report with a case number from a law enforcement agency detailing the circumstances of the loss.

-At the direction of the employee’s bureau commander, the employee will report to (H.E.A.R.D) for issuance of replacement identification.
+At the direction of the employee’s bureau commander, the employee will report to (HR) for issuance of replacement identification.

 All documentation related to lost or stolen official identification will be maintained in the employee’s permanent personnel file.

 Whenever any HCSO employee is suspended, resigns, retires, or is separated from the agency due to termination, leave of absence, military leave, family leave, other extended absences either long term or temporary, death, or for any other reason, he or she will surrender all official identification, including: badge, mini badge, building access card, and any other identification associating him or her with the HCSO, to his or her commanding supervisor or (HR).
 Additionally, the employee will return his or her department manual and all uniforms and issued equipment directly to Uniform Supply.